 Each AA unit is calibrated prior to any analyses being conducted.
 A calibration curve is prepared with a minimum of a calibration blank and three standards and then verified with a standard that has been prepared from an independent source at a concentration near the middle of the calibration range.
 The calibration is then verified every ten injections on an ongoing basis with a CCB and a CCV.
 All samples must be bracketed by CCBs and CCVs which meet the established criteria.
 If the ongoing CCV and CCB do not meet established acceptance criteria, the analysis is stopped and corrective action must be performed prior to analysis of samples.
 The corrective action procedures include reanalysis of samples back to the previously acceptable calibration check.
-For GFAA, all samples are spiked after digestion to evaluate matrix effects or interferences.
-The method of standard additions or sample dilution is used when matrix interferences are present as determined by the results of the analytical spike.
+For GFAA, all samples are spiked after digestion to evaluate matrix effects or interferences are present as determined by the results of the analytical spike.
 As prescribed by the determinative methods, chemical matrix modifiers are added to the digestates to reduce the effects of interferences contributed by the matrix.